ExidCuter/Upload-it/README.md

 ## Setting up

-Clone this repo and extract it into the Apache folder.
+Clone/download this repo and extract it into the Apache folder.

 Than create a MySQL database from the ```uploadit.sql``` script.